 The post explains a high current Li-Ion battery charger circuit which can be used for charging any high current, such as 2S3P, 3S2P battery packs.
-It can be also used for charging other similar high Ah rated Li-ion battery from a 12V or a 24V source such as from a car or a truck battery.
+It can be also used for charging other similar high Ah rated Li-ion battery from a car or a truck battery.
 The idea was requested by Mr. Neil

 This is perhaps very cheeky of me to ask for your help, but my design skills are limited in electronics and as a volunteer my budget is limited.